KurtJFoster/kurtrek/README.md

 NOTE: I made this repo public on May 7th, 2023, which by no means is a reason to think everything works just yet!
 This project is still in the very early stages of development.

-First of all, I want to thank you for visiting this repository!

-I have a sign in page [[Kurtrek.com/signin](https://kurtrek.com/signin "Heading link")] which allows you to track your project progress.
-No subscription needed!

 ## So What Is This?

 At its core, it's an open source framework for enabling safe, over-the-internet control, of an automated system.